 Stephon Alexander — Saxophone, Vocals, Percussion, Keys

-Erin Rioux (pronounced ree-yoo) is an electronic psychedelic record producer, performer, and curator based in Brooklyn, NY.
+Erin Rioux (pronounced ree-yoo) is an electronic psychedelic record producer, performer, and curator based in New York.
+His

-His work under his last name merges organic instrumentation and performance with technology, in a rhythmic and cerebral sonic environment.
+work under his last name merges technology with traditional instrumentation, particularly guitar and bass, to create a rhythmic yet cerebral sonic environment.